 This grounding in reality with Monique further heightens the horror that will come later in the novel.
 We have real stakes, now, and we want to see them through.

 There is one other aspect of this novel that I wasn’t sure that I wanted to dive deep into while writing this review.
 Then I remembered that the first statement on Piper’s Twitter account is “Make horror gay af” and I decided to go all in on this.

 One of the reasons The Worm and His Kings works so well is because it is gay af.
 Thinking back over the history of cosmic horror, there has always been a queerness to the sub-genre, even when it was being mishandled by bigoted men who thickly layered their own prejudices onto the text.

 What is the central theme of cosmic horror?
 The “other.”
 Indescribable, unfathomable, and yes, terrifying.
 So what happens when your protagonist is another kind of “other?”

 In the case of Piper’s work, you have a story about a person who understands this unspeakable horror on a level that no one else could.
 As the novel reaches its mind-blowing conclusion, Monique comprehends the incomprehensible.
 She looks at the creatures around her and sees them, not as monsters, but as beings who have also been wronged by the crushing force of a universe that used and discarded them.

 And I must say, the final few pages of The Worm and His Kings may be some of the beautiful prose I’ve read from a contemporary author in years.
 It is sweeping, lyrical description at its most operatic, and I found myself devouring every word, every detail completely enraptured by her soaring aria.

-This quick-paced novella is exactly the kind of read fast-paced read that keeps you on the edge of your set while reading, and it deserves an honored place on any horror fan’s book shelf.
+This quick-paced novella is exactly the kind of fast-paced read that keeps you on the edge of your seat, and it deserves an honored place on any horror fan’s book shelf.